Together-Alone-Ventures/CVDR-Verify/README.md

 - V3 primary: archival module-hash provenance against published build/release records and reproducible builds.
 - V3 secondary: live on-chain module-hash corroboration when canister infrastructure is still available.

+## Two-Tier Verification Model
+V1 and V2 are offline proofs.
+For finalized receipts, both can be executed from the JSON receipt file alone with no network access and no dependency on live infrastructure.

+V3 and V4 are liveness checks.
+V3 requires access to the published GitHub release record and optionally a live canister query.
+V4 requires a live canister query.
+Neither is available if the canister no longer exists; this does not invalidate V1 or V2.

+Verifiers should treat V1+V2 as the durable evidentiary core and V3+V4 as corroborating point-in-time checks.

 ## Disclaimer

 Reference tooling only.
 Provided under Apache-2.0 without warranty.